 Before you begin, make sure you've measured the storage space to ensure you have the right dimensions.
 That way you'll know how high storage units can be and how many containers will fit within the space.

-I'm a big fan of plastic containers.
-They come in lots of different sizes and shapes, with many that will fit under your bed.
-I recommend purchasing the kind with wheels to make it easier to maneuver.
+Plastic containers come in lots of different sizes and shapes, with many that will fit under your bed.
+Try purchasing the kind with wheels to make it easier to maneuver.
 They'll also come with lids that allow them to be stacked and packed away when not in use.
-Plastic containers are perfect for all kinds of things, such as sweaters, socks, tee shirts and any other item you'd put into a drawer.
+Plastic containers are perfect for all kinds of things, such as sweaters, socks, tee shirts, and any other item you'd put into a drawer.
 They're also useful for storing out-of-season clothing and make a great place to keep shoes.
-I also use them for office supplies, and to store books.
-You can also opt for the clear plastic containers that allow you to see exactly what's inside so you're not digging through box after box to find what you're looking for.
+You can also use them for office supplies, and to store books.
+You can opt for the clear plastic containers that allow you to see exactly what's inside so you're not digging through box after box to find what you're looking for.

 With that said, use the containers to store things you're not using at the moment and label the outside noting what's stored inside.
 This will help you find exactly what you need when you need it.

 Like plastic containers, baskets and fabric bins make great storage units.
 They store easily and give the room a cozy feel.